johnnywagner/MnMSCC/README.md

 This tool is based on [original code by lucianon](https://github.com/len/SCC), adding to its functionality & specializing it for use with Elektron's C6 software & Monomachine Synthesizer.

 ## Usage
 In the "Generation Controls & Chord Defintions" section of `MnMSCC.py` the below parameters are availible to edit to quickly make changes to what chords the program generates.
-They are all either a 0/1 off/on swtich or an integer value, whos "off" position is 0 in the case of `onlyGenXInversion`
+They are all off/on swtiches except `onlyGenXInversion` which can be an integer value, whos "off" position is also 0.
+### Chord Normalization
 ```
 normalizeChords = 1
 ```